Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Results

-The $\b{J}$ tensor decomposes into $0\rm{o} + 4\times 1\rm{o} + 4\times 2\rm{o} + 4\times 3\rm{o} + 2\times 4\rm{o} + 5\rm{o}$ irreducible representations.
-When $\b{S}_\pi\b{P}_s$ is applied to $\vflat(\b{J})$, the Cartesian components of $\b{J}$ are projected into bases that span these irreducible subspaces.
+When $\tens{S}_\pi\tens{P}_s$ is applied to $\vflat\qty(\tens{J})$, the Cartesian components of $\tens{J}$ are projected into bases that span irreducible subspaces.
 The particular bases are determined by the method used to solve Eq.~\ref{eq:infer-cob}.
-Meanwhile, the constraints on $\b{J}$ can themselves be decomposed into irreducible subspaces, as shown in Fig.~\ref{fig:j-constraints}.
-While this decomposition is also achieved by solving Eq.~\ref{eq:infer-cob} and projecting with $\b{S}_\pi\b{P}_s$, the fact that the components of $\b{J}$ are mixed by a contraction prior to this projection means that the resulting bases will not necessarily be the same.
+Meanwhile, the constraints on $\tens{J}$ can themselves be decomposed into irreducible subspaces, as shown in Fig.~\ref{fig:j-constraints}.
+While this decomposition is also achieved by solving Eq.~\ref{eq:infer-cob} and projecting with $\tens{S}_\pi\tens{P}_s$, the fact that the components of $\tens{J}$ are mixed by a contraction prior to this projection means that the resulting bases will not necessarily be the same.
 This is a reflection of the fact that isotypic component decompositions are not unique.

-The proposed ENN layer corrects for this by using the $\b{E}$ matrix, shown in Fig.~\ref{fig:j-E}, to synchronize the isotypic component decompositions.
-Solid lines enclose the isotypic components that are affected by constraints.
-For example, the largest block contains four copies of the $\ell = 3$ irreducible representation.
-Note that subspaces of a given $\ell$ are mixed with constant matrices.
-This is a consequence of Schur's lemma, provided that the same basis convention is used for each individual subspace, as is the case here.
+The new ENN layer discussed in Sec.~\ref{sec:lin-cc} corrects for this by using the $\tens{E}$ matrix, shown in Fig.~\ref{fig:j-E}, to synchronize the isotypic component decompositions.
+Since the loop in Alg.~\ref{alg:lin-ch} runs over $\ell$, the $\tens{E}$ matrix is sorted in ascending order of irreducible representations.
+The structure of the matrix is block diagonal as a consequence of Schur's lemma.
+Each block corresponds to a particular order $\ell$, and each block contains a number of constant matrices equal to the multiplicity that appears in the decomposition $0\rm{o} + 4\times 1\rm{o} + 4\times 2\rm{o} + 4\times 3\rm{o} + 2\times 4\rm{o} + 5\rm{o}$.
+That subspaces of a given $\ell$ are mixed with constant matrices is also a consequence of Schur's lemma, provided that the same basis convention is used for each individual subspace, as is the case here.
+The hierarchical block structure thus reflects the mixing freedom within isotypic components described in Sec.~\ref{sec:lin-cc}.

+Modeling errors of ENN models for $\tens{J}$ for two different training strategies (with and without constraints) and model dependencies (with and without $\tens{Q}^*$) are compared in Fig.~\ref{fig:j}.
+Consistent with the discussion in Sec.~\ref{sec:modeling-M}, training with constraints leads to a clear performance improvement when $\tens{Q}^*$ is included as a model dependency, whereas omitting constraints leads to slightly better performance without $\tens{Q}^*$.
+Likewise, a sweep over model hyperparameters shows instances of overfitting only when $\tens{Q}^*$ is not a dependency.
+As with modeling $\tens{M}$ and $\tens{L}$, including $\tens{Q}^*$ dependence leads to errors roughly an order of magnitude lower than models based on $\tens{R}$ and $\tens{D}$ alone.
+The errors are of a similar magnitude to those in Figs.~\ref{fig:m} and \ref{fig:l} (less than 1\% relative error, and often less than 0.1\%), providing evidence that $\tens{R}$, $\tens{D}$, and $\tens{Q}^*$ are sufficient dependencies for this closure problem in addition to those for $\tens{M}$ and $\tens{L}$.